nathan-bardwell/willsell/README.md

 ### DAO Integration Tests

-`com.techelevator.DAOIntegrationTest` has been provided for use as a base class for any DAO integration test.
+`com.nathanbardwell.DAOIntegrationTest` has been provided for use as a base class for any DAO integration test.
 It initializes a Datasource for testing and manages rollback of database changes between tests.
 The following is an example of extending this class for writing your own DAO integration tests:

 ```
-package com.techelevator;
+package com.nathanbardwell;

 import org.junit.Before;
 import javax.sql.DataSource;